SAP/odata-vocabularies/vocabularies/UI.md

           - because the function occurs in a `$filter` clause for this data field
           - or because the function occurs in a parameter alias if the data field is a key property of an entity set.
           Input fields (e.g., in a filter bar) for this data field should be rendered with an additional input help.
-          Unlike a [value list](Common.md#ValueList), such an input help does not yield a literal but a function expression (ABNF commonExpr).
+          Unlike a [value list](Common.md#ValueList), such an input help does not yield a literal (`PostingDate eq '2020-08-01') but a function expression (`PostingDate eq SAP.today()`) which is re-evaluated per request execution even if the request URL has been bookmarked.

 Property|Type|Description
 :-------|:---|:----------